With the Public Utilities Commission of Ohio’s innovative tool you can easily compare

 A: It’s important to know what your supplier’s early termination policy is before signing up.
 If you do choose to end your contract early, there may be a termination fee.
 Make sure you read and understand your contract before signing up with an energy supplier.
 For a list of questions to ask your energy company and some other things to consider, click here.

 Q: Do I have to choose a new supplier?

 A: Energy choice is an opportunity — not a mandate.
 If you do not choose a new supplier, you will still receive the same reliable electric and natural gas service.
-Although customers are not required to shop, the PUCO suggests customers use our Apples to Apples comparison charts and determine if switching suppliers is right for them.
+Although you are not required to shop, the PUCO suggests using our Apples to Apples comparison charts and determine if switching suppliers is right for you.

 Q: If I choose a new energy supplier, am I guaranteed to save money?